 EVERYONE has musical talent.
 We've never found anyone who

 couldn't respond to or participate in music at some level.
-And,
+Try

 Q: How much time should I spend practicing every day?

 It's not so much the exact practice time that's important,

 but consistent daily practice.
 A beginner can start with 10-30 minutes per day.
 After that, the time will vary depending on your